Thiensville, Wisconsin: Transportation

 Ozaukee County Transit Services' Shared Ride Taxi operate within the county and makes connections to Washington County Transit.

 The Wisconsin Central Ltd. railroad, a subsidiary of the Canadian National Railway, operates a freight rail line parallel to the Ozaukee Interurban Trail in the village.

 Emergency services

 Thiensville's volunteer fire department was organized in 1857 by village founder Joachim Heinrich Thien.
 Mequon and Thiensville fire departments merged in 2023, forming the Southern Ozaukee Fire and Emergency Medical Services Department.
 They operate from two stations in Mequon and one station in Thiensville, and maintain the William F. Rausch Fire Museum in the 1914 Fire Department and Village Hall.

 Historically, the village had a part-time village constable or village marshal.
-Thiensville's full-time police department was established in 1967, and employs seven full-time sworn officers, one civilian administrator, and fourteen reserve officers.
+Thiensville's full-time police department was established in 1967, and employs eight full-time sworn officers, one civilian administrator, and fourteen reserve officers.